 A relief granted by the TTAB is limited to rejecting the applicant’s mark from being registered.
 However, a TTAB decision is often a deterrent for the applicant and can have a preclusive effect in civil proceedings to receive injunctive relief.
 Opposition hearings are usually less expensive than a trademark infringement lawsuit.

-When the TTAB looks at the conflicting marks, they often use a test that is favorable to the person who opposes the mark.
+When the TTAB looks at the conflicting marks, they often use a test that is favourable to the person who opposes the mark.
 The board looks at the mark as it is applied, instead of how it will be used in the marketplace.
 This is a narrower assessment than the one the federal court applies.

 This is not to say an opposition hearing won’t last long.
 It can.
 It can also leave your brand vulnerable to third-party actions and lead to future lawsuits.